Submodular Reinforcement Learning: Submodular RL: Theoretical Limits

 \section{Submodular RL: Theoretical Limits}

 \looseness -1 We first show that the \subrl problem is hard to approximate in general.
 In particular, we establish a lower bound that implies \subrl cannot be approximated up to any constant factor in polynomial time, even for {\em deterministic} submodular MDPs.
 We prove this by reducing our problem to a known hard-to-approximate problem -- the submodular orienteering problem (\sop) \citep{chekuri_rg}.
 Since we focus on {\em deterministic} \smdp's, according to Proposition~\ref{prop:deterministicmarkov} and Proposition~\ref{prop:restatedetMDP}, it suffices to consider deterministic, Markovian policies.
-We now formally state the inapproximability result with proof given in \cref{apx: inapprox}. \begin{restatable*}{theorm}{restateinapprox} Let \opt be the optimal value for \subrl.
-Even for deterministic \smdp's, the \subrl problem is hard to approximate within a factor of $\Omega(\log^{1-\gamma} \opt)$ unless $\NP \subseteq \ZTIME(n^{polylog(n)})$. \end{restatable*} Thus, under common assumptions in complexity theory \citep{chekuri_rg,Halperin2003inapprox}, the \subrl problem cannot be approximated in general to better than logarithmic factors.
+We now formally state the inapproximability result, \begin{restatable*}{theorm}{restateinapprox} Let \opt be the optimal value and $\gamma>0$.
+Even for deterministic \smdp's, the \subrl problem is hard to approximate within a factor of $\Omega(\log^{1-\gamma} \opt)$ unless $\NP \subseteq \ZTIME(n^{polylog(n)})$. \end{restatable*} Thus, under common assumptions in complexity theory \citep{chekuri_rg,Halperin2003inapprox}, the \subrl problem cannot be approximated in general to better than logarithmic factors, i.e., no algorithm can guarantee $J(\pi) \geq \frac{\opt}{\log^{1-\gamma}\opt}$ for all input instances of \subrl.
+The proof is in \cref{apx: inapprox}.
 The significance of this result extends beyond submodular RL.
 As \subrl falls within the broader category of general non-Markovian reward functions, \cref{thm: inappx} implies that problems involving general set functions are similarly inapproximable, limited to logarithmic factors.

-Since the inapproximability result we present is worst-case in nature, it does not rule out that interesting \subrl problems remain practically solvable.
-In the next section, we introduce a general algorithm that can be efficiently implemented for any \subrl problem.
-In \cref{sec: experiments}, we demonstrate the effectiveness of the algorithm and its utility in an extensive experimental study involving submodular rewards.
-Additionally, in \cref{sec: theory}, we establish that our algorithm enjoys a constant factor approximation under stronger assumptions on the Markov chain.
+Since our inapproximability result is worst-case in nature, it does not rule out that interesting \subrl problems remain practically solvable.
+In the next section, we introduce a general algorithm that is efficiently implementable, recovers constant factor approximation under assumptions (\cref{sec: theory}) and is empirically effective as shown in an extensive experimental study (\cref{sec: experiments}).

 \savebox{\algleft}{ }